rwperrott/JFXGithubClient/README.md

 - Delete a repository (Be careful!)

 ## Future Improvements
-- As shown in the [documentation](http://github-api.kohsuke.org/), is a bad idea to authenticate a user with its password directly, so a future version of the project might try with the Personal Access Token.
+- As shown in the [~~documentation~~ (DEAD LINK)](http://github-api.kohsuke.org/), is a bad idea to authenticate a user with its password directly, so a future version of the project might try with the Personal Access Token.
 - To show the file directory of the project.
 - Implement the rest of the GitHub functions.

 ## Inspiration
 The app's design is based on GitHub's actual page.
 Thanks to the guys at [github-api](https://github.com/github-api) for their well documented API.

+## Fork Tasks
+- Run this, to see what it can actually do.
+- Upgrade it.
+- Add PAT token support, but may just work with a PAT as password, a hack used in the past for laggard GitHub consuming cloud services.
+- Consider replacing banner, because it looks off to have original author's detasils in it.
+- If useful, add features, if not, delete repo.